 Deadlines are extremely important.
 We’ve had students show up for graduation who had not completed all the required paperwork and thus did not graduate until a later semester.
 You are the one ultimately responsible for knowing the requirements and completing them in a timely manner.
 We do all that we reasonably can to be sure that you are notified of upcoming deadlines; you can do your part by acting on those notifications and completing the required action.
-Deadlines are posted in Moodle News and on our department social media as well.
+Deadlines are posted on our department social media as well.

 1. Complete and submit the Admission to Candidacy Form (AAC).
 This should be submitted after you have completed 18 credits and before the published deadline on the Academic Calendar.

 [Note: If you are pursuing a graduate certificate, you may also need to submit another Admission to Candidacy Form (AAC) for your certificate program, if you have not already done so.]

 2. After the AAC form has been approved by the Graduate College, you may then follow the instructions at the link Apply for Graduation in myBoiseState.
 To do this, login to MYBOISESTATE, click on Student Center, then, under the Academics tab, click on the drop-down box containing the entry, “other academics…“, then select Apply for Graduation.
 The system will do a check to be sure you have the AAC form on file.
 During the application process you will be asked to pay a $25.00 diploma fee.
 You may use your credit card to do this.
 Be sure to check the deadline to apply for the semester during which you intend to graduate (see Academic Calendar).